Job Notice: Senior Manager for Development and Membership

 This position reports to the President & CEO and works closely with the Director of Finance & Operations, the Communications Manager, and the Vice President & Director of Programs, and supervises the Development Associate.

 The Senior Manager for Development & Membership is responsible for planning and implementing resource development strategies conducive to the growth, and development of a national membership organization serving U.S. philanthropic institutions, non-profits, advocates, and public agencies that provide support for arts and culture.
 Specific responsibilities of the position include working with the President & CEO and Board of Directors to develop a resource development plan that achieves both short-term and long-term financial goals consistent with the organization’s mission and strategic plan; initiating and providing oversight of all policies and procedures related to fund-raising; identifying, cultivating, and soliciting prospects; providing oversight for all aspects of donor relations and stewardship; and developing communication strategies to support funder and membership retention, recruitment and benefits.
-Duties include supervision of development staff, managing grant strategy, grant proposal development, and grant evaluation.
+Duties include supervision of development staff, managing grant strategy, grant proposal development and submission, and grant evaluation.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: